Schwad/factory_bot/GETTING_STARTED.md

 attributes will be ignored within attributes\_for and won't be set on the model, even if the attribute exists or you attempt to override it.

-Within factory_bot's dynamic attributes, you can access transient attributes as you would expect.
-If you need to access the evaluator in a factory_bot callback, you'll need to declare a second block argument (for the evaluator) and access transient attributes from there.
+Within factory_face's dynamic attributes, you can access transient attributes as you would expect.
+If you need to access the evaluator in a factory_face callback, you'll need to declare a second block argument (for the evaluator) and access transient attributes from there.